graemegilmourbates/cppUnitTest/README.md

 ### Features:
 - Generate Test Suite
 - Log Test Data
+- Store Test Data to a File
 - More To come soon!

-Unit tests must be declared as void funtions that take reference to a 'test_result' instance

 ## Useage Example
 ```